unicorn-engine/unicorn/docs/COMPILE-WINDOWS.md

 [0] Dependencies

 For Windows, cross-compile requires Mingw.
-Mingw-glib2 is needed.
 At the moment, it is confirmed that Unicorn can be compiled either on Ubuntu or Windows.

 - On Ubuntu 14.04 64-bit, do:

   - Download DEB packages for Mingw64 from:

   https://launchpad.net/~greg-hellings/+archive/ubuntu/mingw-libs/+build/2924251

-  - To cross-compile for Windows 32-bit, install Mingw with (ignore all the warnings):

-          $ sudo dpkg -i --force-depends mingw64-x86-glib2_2.31.0_all.deb

-  To cross-compile for Windows 64-bit, install Mingw with:

-        $ sudo dpkg -i --force-depends mingw64-x64-glib2_2.31.0_all.deb

 - On Windows, install MinGW via package MSYS2 at https://msys2.github.io/